arunendapally/twitter-microservices-example/README.md

 Our new User Information service receives `GET /users/:userId` requests and returns a user information JSON object for the `userId`.
 The ideal materialized view for the service is just a simple key lookup by `userId` that returns all of the fields we need to put into JSON.
 We could use Redis for this materialized view cache, or we could even use a single new table in the RDBMS, with one column per JSON field.
 There are, of course, many options for storing materialized views, and we can choose the right data store for our use case.

 To update the materialized view cache, we register a [Kafka consumer](http://kafka.apache.org/documentation#theconsumer) on each changelog topic.
 The consumer receives each data change message from Kafka, and then updates the cache in some way.
-In our example, we have four database tables, so we will have four Kafka changelog topics: users, tweets, follows, and likes.
+In our example, we have four source database tables, so we will have four Kafka changelog topics: users, tweets, follows, and likes.
 We will also have four Kafka consumers.

 ![](img/consumers-cache.png)